 Welborough pass and Launceston

 The following day, this small group tour of Tasmania heads to Launceston.
 We follow Tasmania's east coast for some distance and then turn inland for Launceston via Weldborough Pass.
 The purpose of visiting Weldborough pass is to take a short walk to view and learn about the wet Sclerophyll fern forest that once covered much more of this region.
 We carry onto Launceston.
 In the afternoon we take a short walking tour around the town to get an appreciation of the history and visiting the Victoria museum which covers Aboriginal history, colonial settlement, geology, etc., as well as Tasmania’s unique natural history.

-On this we typically spend between 1-3 nights in each location, a range of forms of accommodation types will be used on this tour including hotels, motels and lodges.
+On this holiday to Tasmania tour we typically spend between 1-3 nights in each location, a range of forms of accommodation types will be used on this tour including hotels, motels and lodges.

-Prices for this are indicative only at this time, based on general rates for regional Australia touring.
+Prices for this Tasmania holiday package are indicative only at this time, based on general rates for regional Australia touring.
 April 2020.

 Articles about Australia published by Odyssey Traveller:

 - Uncovering the Ancient History of Aboriginal Australia

 - Aboriginal Land Use in the Mallee

 For all the articles Odyssey Traveller has published for mature aged and senior travellers, click through on this link.

 External articles to assist you on your visit to Adelaide and Tasmania: